 - Damage due to fire, floods or biological hazards

 - Repair fees, when applicable, are determined by the cost of the replacement part(s).
 There are no mark-ups, sales tax, or fees for labor.

 - Accessory replacement fees.
 Students are responsible for the cost to replace lost or broken stylus and chargers.
 The fees may vary from year to year, based on model.
 The current costs are listed below:

 - Replacement stylus (freshman): $37

 - Replacement stylus: $21

-- If a Chromebook is lost or stolen, the student is responsible for the replacement cost of the device.
+- If a Chromebook is lost or stolen, or is considered a total loss due to willful neglect, misuse or intentional damage, the student is responsible for the replacement cost of the device.
 The replacement cost is based on the student's year in school at the time the loss occurs as outlined below.
 When a device is considered a loss, a replacement device will be provided after the replacement fee has been paid.